SEEKING THE PERFECT BALANCE...

 Much of the inspiration behind these creative designs stems from Antoine Cahen and his design company Les Ateliers du Nord (ADN) who have worked with Nespresso from the outset.
 Alessi, Porsche and Miele have also contributed in the design of the Nespresso machines.

-- Pixie: most compact design with innovative technology
+- Pixie machine range: most compact design with innovative technology

 Since 1996, the Nespresso machines have received a number of prestigious industry awards.

 1996: "Design Innovations" awards for the C125 and C250 Nespresso systems at the Essen trade show.

 1998: The "IF" (International Product Design Award) for the Nespresso system C220 at the Hanover trade show.

 1998: "Award for High Design Quality" for the Nespresso M180 system at the Essen trade show.